JetBrains/kotlin-web-site/docs/topics/using-builders-with-builder-inference.md

 } // result has the List<String> type inferred
 ```

-After the postponed type variable gets assigned to a variable of the `String` type, builder inference can infer `E` into
+After the postponed type variable gets assigned to a variable of the `String` type, builder inference gets information
-`String`.
+that `x` is a subtype of `String`.
+This assignment is the last statement in the builder lambda, so the builder inference
+analysis ends with the result of inferring the type argument `E` into `String`.

 Note that you can always call `equals()`, `hashCode()`, and `toString()` functions with a postponed type variable as a
 receiver.
-Once the postponed type variable gets associated with some concrete type, you can use it as a call argument,
-call available extensions, and access available properties.

 ### Contributing to builder inference results

-There are multiple options to contribute to builder inference results:
+Builder inference can collect different flavors of type information that contributes to the analysis result.
+It considers:
 * Calling methods on a lambda's receiver that use a type parameter's type:
   ```kotlin
   val result = buildList {